kbpf4314/Click-Game/click-game/README.md

 A memory card game built with React!

-Now featuring all your favorite Twin Peaks characters!
-Try to click all twelve characters without clicking the same two twice!
+Now featuring all of your favorite Twin Peaks characters!
+Try to click all twelve characters without clicking the same one twice!

 Heroku: https://agile-harbor-80039.herokuapp.com/